Illinois Employer Guide

 Work performed on a holiday or weekend (otherwise routine)No premium required

 Live-in exemption — federal FLSA only: Under federal FLSA, which Illinois follows, live-in domestic workers are exempt from the 1.5× overtime requirement.
 Live-in nannies and caregivers must be paid at least minimum wage for all hours worked, but weekly overtime is not legally required.
-This is a meaningful difference from California, New York, and Maryland, which require overtime for live-in workers.
+Document live-in schedules carefully so hours and pay expectations are clear.
 Source: U.S. DOL — Fair Labor Standards Act

 One Day Rest in Seven (domestic-worker provision): Under 820 ILCS 140/2 as amended by the IL Domestic Workers' Bill of Rights (820 ILCS 182, effective 2017), domestic workers are entitled to 24 consecutive hours of rest each 7-day period.
 If your worker voluntarily agrees to work on their day of rest, the statute requires 1.5× the regular rate for all hours worked that day — even if the weekly total is below 40.
 This is a state-only, domestic-worker-specific premium; it's separate from ODRISA's general 40-hour overtime framing for non-domestic employees.